michaelmayer2/pulumi-recipes/recipes/rsw-ha/README.md

 ## Usage

+Before getting started please read the project [README](../../README.md) to ensure you have all of the required dependencies installed.

-There are two primary files:
+There are three primary files / directories:

 - `__main__.py`: contains the python code that will stand up the AWS resources.
-- `templates/justfile`: contains the commands required to install RSW and the required dependencies.
+- `server-side-files/justfile`: contains the commands required to install RSW and the required dependencies.
 This file will be copied to each ec2 instance so that it can be executed on the server.

 ### Step 1: Log into AWS